Boston-Software-Crafters/website/hosting.md

 We can work with most situations, but it's good to know the details beforehand.

-If you'd like to host a Boston Python event, send an email to <leaders@bostonpython.com>.
+If you'd like to host a Boston Software Crafters event, send an email to <leaders@bostonsoftwarecrafters.com>??.
 Thanks!